AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Here the number of ghost cells involved is zero, and the copy is performed on all components if unspecified (assuming the two MultiFabs have the same number of components).
-Similar to FillBoundary, a destination cell may have multiple sources and which source is used is unspecified.
+Similar to :cpp:`FillBoundary`, a destination cell may have multiple sources and which source is used is unspecified.

 .. _sec:basics:mfiter: